PuddletownDesign/russ/README.md

 ### There is a very handy cheaty way to do this fast :)

-In the markdown editor you can import readme files out of branches by linking the github account
+In the markdown editor you can import readme files out of branches by linking the github account.
+To better learn the syntax you can just edit these files directly on github as well.
+Lastly do the above method with all the individual branch pushes if you wanna get super geeky with it.

 * http://dillinger.io/